Peppebalzanoo/gas-reviews-oop/README.md

-# Gas Reviews 🔥🇮🇹
+# Gas Reviews 🔥
 This project, developed as part of an Object-Oriented Programming course, is a simple desktop application in Java utilizing the Swing library.
-Inspired by the famous TripAdvisor platform, this software is tailored specifically for Italy. 🇮🇹 🍝🏛️
+Inspired by the famous TripAdvisor platform, this software is tailored specifically for Italy. 🇮🇹🍝🏛️

+### Project Brief

+The project is designed as an information system, consisting of a relational database and a Java Swing application, to manage a tourism review system similar to TripAdvisor.
+The system allows the management of three categories: **Restaurants**, **Accommodations**, and **Attractions**.
+Each of these categories is further refined (e.g., a restaurant can be categorized as either a "Pizzeria" or a "Braceria").
+The system enforces a rule that each user can publish at most **one review** per visited establishment.
+Additionally, reviews must be approved or rejected by a moderator.

 ## Features